Rome’s Long War on the Bible and God’s People

 In 1548, one lady in Leeuward was unfortunately discovered by the Catholic Gestapo to have a copy of a Latin Testament; she was put on the rack, tortured and then beheaded.
 Why?
 Because she had no right to read this book, without “permission” (Thomas Armitage, A History of the Baptists, p.
 412).

-The next account is a most sad one, when a Christian individual is treated with utter contempt and religious bigotry: “Dirk Willemzoon was a Bible believer that had been sentenced to death for being a Christian.
+The next account is the saddest one, when a Christian individual is treated with utter contempt and religious bigotry: “Dirk Willemzoon was a Bible believer that had been sentenced to death for being a Christian.
 One day he managed to escape from his Catholic guards and nearly drowned in a freezing lake.
 However, he was able to swim to the shore but one of the guards chasing him fell in and started to drown.
 Willemzoon quickly pulled him free, only to then be re-arrested by the guard and his other colleagues.
 The following day he was burnt alive at the stake”!

-The following facts only go to degrade the Catholic church even further into a hostile Bible rejecting institution.
+The following facts only go to degrade the Catholic church even further into a hostile Bible-rejecting institution.

 Conclusion